 A pitot tube is an L-shaped metal tube that opens into the relative wind and collects air to measure the ram air pressure generated by your plane’s motion.
 Air comes in through the pitot tube and flows into the pitot line.

-A pitot line connects the pitot tube to the airspeed indicator case.
+A pitot line is part of the pitot system, it connects the pitot tube to the airspeed indicator case.
 Ram air travels from the pitot tube through this line and into the pressure diaphragm that is housed inside the case.

 The case is the housing of the airspeed indicator.
 The case contains the pressure diaphragm and is connected to the static port via the static line.
 The case is not directly connected to the pitot line.